bumitrueman/SudokuSolver/README.md

-# SudukoSolver
+# SudokuSolver
- Suduko Solver using Python
+ Sudoku Solver using Python